juanbkm/donor2019/content/strategy-2030/addressing-remaining-poverty-and-reducing-inequalities.md

 Several cofinanced projects explicitly address the non-income dimensions of poverty such as the nine projects that focused on improving access to education and the other nine on health for the marginalized.
 Another 17 cofinanced transport projects will contribute to the poor’s increased access to economic opportunities.
 Not only will they generate jobs during project implementation; the roads, once done, will make employment and markets accessible to the poor.
 Water and other infrastructure projects in 2019 will also contribute to poverty reduction in many countries in Asia as they help make water and sanitation accessible and affordable.

+### Achieving Better Health for All

+Many governments in Asia have been spending less than $10 per person per year on health care, pushing people to increasing amounts  of out-of-pocket [health care spending](https://www.adb.org/sectors/health/issues/strengthening-health-systems-services).
+Making health care accessible and affordable to all is imperative, but it is also critical that health systems and financing across Asia and the Pacific are optimized.
+In 2019, [the Republic of Korea e-Asia and Knowledge Partnership Fund]({{< ref "korea.md" >}}) (EAKPF) supplemented the ongoing [Regional: Universal Health Coverage for Inclusive Growth: Supporting the Implementation of the Operational Plan for Health, 2015–2020](https://www.adb.org/projects/49152-001/main#project-pds).
+This project, which began in 2015 and cofinanced with the [People's Republic of China Poverty Reduction and Regional Cooperation Fund]({{< ref "china.md" >}}), is increasing the number of ADB developing countries that pursue universal health coverage.
+It is making health systems across Asia stronger while making quality health care accessible and affordable to more people.

+{{< dr-artimage src="images/pov-2-reg-rmi.jpg" align="" alt="" caption="Achieving better health for all entails making quality health care accessible and affordable to all." >}}

 ### Improving Education and Training

 {{< dr-artimage src="images/pov-1-ino-generic.jpg" align="right" alt="" caption="Partnerships that improve education and training help raise the quality of formal and technical education.
 They ensure employablity of graduates." >}}